BUURUUNUU/VirtualenvwrapperTutorial/README.md

 10 - Press `i` to edit the file

-11 - Scroll to the botton on the file
+11 - Scroll to the botton of the file

 12 - Paste on ~/.bashrc `DONT FORGET TO CHANGE "YOUR USERNAME HERE"`